pranshu-raj-211/blog/src/data/blog/linkedin-scraping-scoring.md

 Recruiting is broken.
 Finding the right candidates is like searching for needles in a haystack, and when you do find them, your generic LinkedIn message gets lost in their inbox with 50 others.

-For Synapse's AI hackathon, the challenge was clear: **"Build a LinkedIn Sourcing Agent that finds profiles, scores candidates using AI, and generates personalized outreach messages."**
+For Synapse's AI hackathon, the challenge was to **"Build a LinkedIn Sourcing Agent that finds profiles, scores candidates using AI, and generates personalized outreach messages."**

 ## What I Built

 A complete LinkedIn sourcing pipeline with three core components:

-1. **Smart Candidate Discovery** - Multi-source search using SerpAPI and Google
+1. **Smart Candidate Discovery** - Multi-source search on Linkedin and Github
 2. **Intelligent Scoring** - 6-factor algorithm that thinks like a senior recruiter
 3. **Personalized Outreach** - AI-generated messages using Llama via Groq